 “You made it!
 Eleven months!
 It’s the longest we’ve ever had someone in this position.
 I considered waiting until a year but that seemed like counting my chickens.”
 He winked.
 “Keep going, Scrubber.
 We’re all pleased, if a bit dumbfounded.
 I don’t know how you do it!”
 He pulled up his pants with a hitch, and gave Ruth’s shoulder a well-distanced squeeze.

 “Well… Back to work!”

-Ruth listened as her boss walked away, the pad of his loafers heavy and insignificant against the gravitational pull of the office's carpet.
+Ruth listened to her boss walk away, the pad of his loafers heavy and insignificant against the office’s carpet.
 She didn’t bother to finish reading the note.
 With something like relief, Ruth put the card back in its envelope and placed it in the top drawer of her desk, face up.

-Eleven months, she thought as she turned on her computer.
+Eleven months, she thought as she turned her computer on.
 Eleven months, as she logged into the multiple servers and watchdog organizations she trolled.
 Eleven months, and she couldn’t remember any of it.